dwbond/advisor/README.md

 machine-- you can set it as merely "me" and "password" if you like) ``python manage.py runserver``

 Next, open your web broswer of choice, and go to http//:127.0.0.1:8000/.
 You won't see too much.
 You'll need to add the courses and programs to the database.

 I've written some documentation in the docs folder about using the admin interface and creating some models.
 Use the same username and password you set up when you did the `syncdb` command.

 ## How Advisor Works

 ### Models

-*Courses*
+Model fields are pretty well commented up, but here's a high-level view on how everything comes together.

+#### Courses

-Each course has basic information (name, department, credits), but more importantly has prerequisites and corequisites.
-Prereqs and Coreqs can accept null values or
+Each Course has basic information (name, department, credits), but more importantly has prerequisites and corequisites.
+Prereqs and Coreqs can accept null values or lists of other courses.
+This is how we know whether a student may take a class.

-*CourseCollections*

-*Programs*

-*Students*

-*Trajectories*
+#### CourseCollections

+A CourseCollection is a section of required courses in a program.
+Usually, programs require that a student must take some of these courses and some of those.
+CourseCollections are a list of all possible courses and the number of which are required, from all to just one.

+#### Programs

+A Program is list of CourseCollections, representing a major, minor, or general education requirements.
+All majors take a gened course.

+#### Students

+Students have the standard user fields, their well as all of their planned trajectories, and a big ol' list of all of the courses they have completed.

+#### Trajectories

+Trajectories represent a student's paths to graduation, represented structurally as a tree.
+A student's existing courses (or if null, their anticipated first semester of classes) represents the root of the tree, and a student's potential paths towards graduation with different majors representing different branches out.
+Each subsequent trajectory represents a subsequent semester.
+This makes it simple to represent students' changes to their trajectories and their different pathways out to different major options.
+Each takes a trajectory "previousCourses", which represents the node's immediate predecessor.

+Already completed courses are kept in a bulk list with each student, and potential courses are adjusted accordingly.

+What users save and see as "trajectories" on their home page are each discrete path to each end node on the branches, e.g. Art History Path I, Art History Path II.
+Modification is therefore as simple as addition of a few new pointers.
+Each trajectory is also associated with a specific list of programs.

+Trajectories also track their distance from the root, providing the user with the number of semesters until graduation.

 ### Templates

 #### index

 This is where students can create a new trajectory.
-If students haven't yet already selected the classes they've taken, they can select those classes here
+If students haven't yet already selected the classes they've taken, they can select those classes here.

 #### create

 Based on the information passed in from the 'index' page, this page shows which classes a student is allowed to take the subsequent semester, depending on the prereqs and coreqs.
 It will use ajax to allow the student to select their classes and have their next allowed classes returned until they have completed their program.

 #### student

 This template acts as a dashboard for each student, showing their saved trajectories, allows them to adjust the classes they've taken, etc.

 Later along, it will have some social features, like following public trajectories or seeing what classes their "friends" are taking.

 #### trajectory / course

 These templates just display a trajectory or a course on their own for inspection.
 Trajectories can be made public and shared.

 #### compare

 This page allows students to compare side-by-side up to three trajectories, of their own or others that are public.
 Analytics are preformed over the selected trajectories and displayed, showing, for instance, which has the most courses, which has the most courses 300+, and more.

 #### analysis

 This template (to be created in further on) shows which classes are the most popular, how long on average each completed trajectory takes, popular classes for certain parts of a major, and more.

 I'd like the site to also have a separate app for taking the classes that a student wants to take for a given semester, and when that semester rolls by, it'd perform something along the lines of gmu.schedulizer.com for them, along with the aforementioned social aspects.

 #### login

 I'd like this page to have a bit more information, since this is the page that students will eventually be directed to if they haven't logged in.
+It
-It might talk about some of the features and such.
+might talk about some of the features and such.

 ## To-do